guilatrova/pyrun-docs/docs/index.md

 ## Get started

-You can install the extension from the [Chrome Webstore](https://chrome.google.com/webstore/detail/pyrun/mpkfgkeapfgoamnbdopmdlgilhjhiini?hl=en&authuser=0).
+You can install the extension from the [Chrome Webstore](https://chrome.google.com/webstore/detail/pyrun/mpkfgkeapfgoamnbdopmdlgilhjhiini?hl=en&authuser=0) or from [Firefox Addons](https://addons.mozilla.org/en-US/firefox/addon/pyrun/).